PESD/akbash/akjob/README.md

 When akjobd is launched via django startup, via akjob.apps, it is ran in a separate process so that the parent django process may continue on as normal.

 There is an akjobd management command available.
 Using the start, stop, and restart options allows you to start, stop, and restart the akjobd daemon.
+To avoid permission problems, when starting or stopping akjobd, it's strongly recommended to run the management command as the same user that akjobd normally runs under.

 This is not normal but there is a small possibility that when you make a change to a job, the akjobd daemon might be reading from a cache and not see that change.
 You may need to restart the daemon so the change is picked up.
 Again, this is not typical.
 ### Logging